SFDC-Hermes/Lightning-Hermes/_posts/2026-04-01-get-public-group.md

 ## Summary

 Architecture is about making intentional choices.
 By implementing **Hybrid Branching** and **Precise Role Mapping**, this utility provides a robust way to handle Salesforce's complex membership model without sacrificing performance.

-*Are you handling nested roles in your Apex utilities?
-Let me know your thoughts on this approach!*